BatoolMM/R-markdown/_episodes/02-starting-with-rmarkdown.md

 a checked box to detach that package.

-Packages can be installed and updated from the Package tab with the Install and Update buttons at the top of the tab.
+Packages can be installed and updated from the Package tab with the Install and Update buttons at the top of the tab. <br>

 > CHALLENGE 2.2
 > -------------